AdaCore/gnatstudio/docs/users_guide/projects.rst

   Each project is responsible for managing its set of source files.
-These files can be written in any programming language, but the graphical interface supports only Ada, C and C++.
+These files can be written in any programming language, but the graphical interface supports only Ada, C, and C++.

   By default, these source files are found by taking all the files in the source directories that follow the naming scheme (see below) for each